How to Create an Article Using the HubTool

 - Drag the yellow figure in the top left-hand corner to any location on the map to bring yourself into street view, which allows you to view locations of interest from the ground.

 - Get directions by clicking on the "show route and directions" button below the map.
-This will open a series of instructions belo the Hub.
+This will open a series of instructions below the article.
 Using the drop-down menus, you can choose between walking, bicycle, and driving directions, and view distance in miles or kilometers.
 If you want to get directions to one of these locations from another starting point, click "hide route and directions" and click on the "[get directions]" link next to the destination of interest.

 The Table Capsule